-Our engaging courses focus on athletic injuries, kinesiology and biomechanics, sports nutrition, physical education administration, exercise testing and coaching women’s sports, and individual and team techniques for sports such as aquatics, badminton, fencing, soccer and volleyball.
+Our engaging courses focus on athletic injuries, kinesiology and biomechanics, sports nutrition, physical education administration, exercise testing and coaching women’s sports.

 Our students frequently partner with professors on original research projects that are presented at regional and national conferences and published in peer-reviewed journals.
-For example, Nicole Neumann and Jessica Arechigo reported their findings on a “doughnut study,” which looked at the impact of professional status on eating habits, at the National Conference of Undergraduate Research in New York.
+Student research

 Our faculty are captivating teachers and active researchers who specialize in many areas, including public health nutrition, chronic disease prevention, sports nutrition and food safety.
 They are renowned in athletic fields such as water fitness, aerobics, dance and self-defense.
 Professor Dave Luedtke, for example, has done research with Olympic swimmers, and Professor Allys Swanson studied at the International Olympic Studies Center in Switzerland.